-CTAHR coaches will tune-up the pesticide handling safety of your crew, help you comply with WPS, and work with your pesticide manager to get your pesticide inventory, application records, and chemical storage shed in order.
+CTAHR educators will tune-up the pesticide handling safety of your crew, help you comply with WPS, and work with your pesticide manager to get your pesticide inventory, application records, and chemical storage shed in order.
 For all applications of pesticides you need to alert farm personnel either verbally, by posting a sign, or both.
 You are also required to have an application log in an easily accessible location that tells employees about the following.
 By law, this information is to remain posted for 30 days after the end of the Restricted Entry Interval (REI).

 - location and description of the area treated